FluxConnect

 • Onboarding hundreds of suppliers without IT involvement

-• Per-supplier pricing instead of per-user licensing
+• Volume-based pricing instead of per-user licensing

 • Commercial teams that need self-service report creation